Jeznar/GitRepo/Items/README.md

 ### Helm of Brilliance

 This is a not baked implementation.
-Most everything needs manual effort.
+Everything needs manual effort.

 *[Back to the Contents of this Repo](#contents-of-this-repo)*